At the University of the South, I am teaching Introduction to Political Theory in Fall 2021 and two upper division

-At the College of Wooster, I am teaching two courses in the Department of Philosophy: The Critical Theory of the Frankfurt School in Spring 2021, and Ethics, Justice and Society in Fall 2020 and Spring 2021.
-Last year, I taught two upper division courses in the Department of Political Science: Theories of Punishment in Fall 2019 and Modernity and Coloniality: Post- and Decolonial Theory in Spring 2020.
+At the College of Wooster, I taught two courses in the Department of Philosophy: The Critical Theory of the Frankfurt School in Spring 2021, and Ethics, Justice and Society in Fall 2020 and Spring 2021.
+Before that, I taught two upper division courses in the Department of Political Science: Theories of Punishment in Fall 2019 and Modernity and Coloniality: Post- and Decolonial Theory in Spring 2020.

 Prior to arriving in Ohio, I was instructor of record for two upper-division political science courses at Notre Dame: Theories of Punishment (Fall 2017) and War and Diplomacy (Fall 2018, co-instructed with Michael Desch).
 In recognition of my teaching there, I received the “Outstanding Graduate Student Teaching Award” from the Kaneb Center for Teaching and Learning (a department-wide honor) as well as “First Honorable Mention for the Outstanding Graduate Instructor Teaching Award” from the Graduate Student Union (a university-wide honor).
 In 2019, I was nominated by Notre Dame for the Midwest Association of Graduate Students’ Excellence in Teaching Award.